svmorris/odium/README.md

 # Features for the future
 - Interactive shell (ability to use arrow keys and edit text)
-- Non-blocking read/write (read and write don't have to be in a loop but rather happen asyncronously)
 - Screensaves: Each revshell interaction is saved as text automatically
 - Optional notification API?
 - Single binary: The whole application is just one binary (combining server and client)